NStuster/psytdownloader/README.md

 # psytdownloader

-powershell scrip for backup youtube sounds
+powershell scrip for backup youtube sounds, not for illigal use